 In 2016 he was asked to become the Consultant and Curator Sandford Mill Museum for Chelmsford City Museum Service, looking after the extensive technology collection and of course the original Writtle 2MT Hut.
 He is also the historic firearms consultant for the Essex Regiment Museum there.
 He is now actively preparing a major exhibition and lecture series to celebrate the centenary of Dame Nellie Melba’s historic radio concert in June 2020.

 In 2018, after 4 years of research Tim published his very well received Culver Cliff and the Isle of Wight at War.
 For nearly thirty years Tim has been fascinated with Culver Cliff and the military and social history of the Isle of Wight.
 This book has brought together many of his diverse interests in history and technology and paints a new picture of just how close the Isle of Wight came to invasion in 1940.

-His new book, Where PLUTO Crossed the Path, co-written with noted Island Historian John Farthing is due out this October 2019.
-It purports to turn the established history of the Second World War on its head, with a major reassessment and reappraisal the famous PLUTO project and to understand exactly what happened with this hugely ambitious, but ultimately doomed project.
+His new book, Where PLUTO Crossed the Path, co-written with noted Island Historian John Farthing was released in October 2019.
+It turns the established history of the Second World War on its head, with a major reassessment and reappraisal the famous PLUTO project and to understand exactly what happened with this hugely ambitious, but ultimately doomed project.
 They quickly realised that there were many problems with the written history, many questions and many statements that didn’t make sense.
-Pre-order via this website.
+Order via this website.